 The Four Steps of Computational Thinking

-Infographic showing the iterative 5-step computational thinking problem-solving cycle: analyze, abstract, design, implement, evaluate and refine.
+Infographic showing the iterative 5-step computational thinking problem-solving cycle: analyse, abstract, design, implement, evaluate and refine.

 CT Problem-Solving Cycle